Plea negotiations could mean no 9/11 defendants face the death penalty, the US tells families

 “The Office of the Chief Prosecutor has been negotiating and is considering entering into pre-trial agreements,” or PTAs, the letter said.
 It told the families that while no plea agreement “has been finalized, and may never be finalized, it is possible that a PTA in this case would remove the possibility of the death penalty."

 The letter, dated Aug.
-1, was received by at least some of the family members only this week.
-It asks them to respond by Monday to the FBI's victim services division with any comments or questions about the possibility of such a plea agreement.
-The FBI had no comment Wednesday on the letter.
+1, was received by at least some of the family members only last week.
+It asked them to respond by Monday to the Department of Defense victims' services division with any comments or questions about the possibility of such a plea agreement.

 On Sept.
 11, 2001, conspirators from the al-Qaida militant group seized control of jets to use them as passenger-filled missiles, hitting New York's World Trade Center and the Pentagon near Washington.
 A fourth plane was headed for Washington but crashed in Pennsylvania after crew members and passengers tried to storm the cockpit.